An act of breaking away from a previously friendly relationship.

-The books listed here may be helpful in dealing with loss, understanding the underpinnings of some estrangements, and with resolving estrangements.
+The books and movies listed with links to Amazon may be helpful in dealing with loss, understanding the underpinnings of some estrangements, researching the subject of estrangement and with resolving estrangements.
 They may or may not relate to your personal situation.
+I have read only a few of these books.
 When I have read a book, I mention some of my thoughts about the book.
-The most recent additions were the books, "Estranged Stories", a compilation of stories of parents who are or have been estranged from their adult children and "Long Division", a book of poetry about sibling estrangement.

 "These provocative and moving essays make it crystal clear that the Bad Mother label is applied with such disregard for the facts that it is on the border of superstition.
 The overwhelming evidence in these well-researched studies shows that we must fashion a much more healthy ideal of motherhood that actually works for the good of the whole family.
 I highly recommend this book as one step on that path." by Diane Meyer, author of MotherGuilt: How Our Culture Blames Mothers for What is Wrong With Society.

 “Banished: A Grandmother Alone: Surviving Alienation and Estrangement” by Nancy Lee Klune.
 Balboa Press, 2018.

 "Each inspirational chapter in Banished explores the dilemmas and challenges facing alienated parents and grandparents.
 Woven throughout are intensely personal accounts of the author’s own healing along with practical advice for those who suffer from family estrangement.
 She shares her process of healing, discussing everything from acceptance, forgiveness, gratitude, self-love, and the importance of letting go and honoring your own life.
 She reveals how she found joy and happiness again, despite the vacuum created by the absence of her adult child and grandchildren.”